 And when he is old he will not depart from it.

 This is a principle which teaches that if we faithfully train our children, that truth will not depart from them.
+It will follow them, just as our shadow follows us.
 It is not a promise that our children will always walk with the Lord.

 - Always interpret personal experience n light of Scripture, not Scripture in light of personal experience.

 2 Pet.
 1:16 For we did not follow cunningly devised fables when we made known to you the power and coming of our Lord Jesus Christ, but were eyewitnesses of His majesty.
 17 For He received from God the Father honor and glory when such a voice came to Him from the Excellent Glory: “This is My beloved Son, in whom I am well pleased.”
 18 And we heard this voice which came from heaven when we were with Him on the holy mountain.
 19 And so we have the prophetic word confirmed, which you do well to heed as a light that shines in a dark place, until the day dawns and the morning star rises in your hearts; 20 knowing this first, that no prophecy of Scripture is of any private interpretation, 21 for prophecy never came by the will of man, but holy men of God spoke as they were moved by the Holy Spirit.

 There are two main methods of Bible study: topical studies and verse by verse studies that take you through a book, passage, or even a single verse of the Bible.

 Topical studies might be on a particular subject such as: marriage, faith, forgiveness, prayer, etc. They might be biographical such as a study of the life of Jesus or King David.
 A study might, also, be made of everything the Bible has to say about a certain word (such as glory), a particular location in the Bible (Bethlehem or Babylon, for example), or a character quality (such as patience, faithfulness, or self-control).